TonyMSc/rl_first_project/report.md

 ## Deep Q
 ### Learning Algorithm
 The baseline model is the Deep Q network.
 Where the states are inputs to a neural network that outputs the actions and Q-values.
-Two idential networks are used, one target and one local.
+Two identical networks are used, one target and one local.
 The network tries to minimize the squared difference between the output Q values and the target Q values.
 Then back propagation updates the weights and biases.

 ### Model Architectures
 The neural network architecture is a simple feed forward neural network:
 1. The inputs are the state size (for this problem it is a state space of 37)
 2. The hidden layer consists of several fully connected linear layers with a relu activation function
-3. The output is the number of actions we can take in the enviornment (for this problem the agent can take 4 actions)
+3. The output is the number of actions we can take in the environment (for this problem the agent can take 4 actions)
 4. The optimizer for this network is Adam with a learning rate of 5e-4
 5. The loss function to minimize is the mean squared error of the $Q_{expected}$ and the $Q_{target}$
 ## Double Deep Q
 ### Learning Algorithm
-In Double Deep Q learning we use two identical neural network models to mitigate the oversestimation of the action value function problem in DQN.
+In Double Deep Q learning we use two identical neural network models to mitigate the overestimation of the action value function problem in DQN.
 Two neural network models are now used to build the target.
-The online nextwork is used to get the index of the highest-valued action of the next state, then the target network gets the Q_values of the next state from the action of the online network.
+The online network is used to get the index of the highest-valued action of the next state, then the target network gets the Q_values of the next state from the action of the online network.

 One DQN is used to select the action \
 $a_{t+1}^{\star} := argmax Q_{1}(s_{t+1},a_{t+1})$ \